-The NetWare AMP (Apache, MySQL, PHP, and Perl) Server option lets you host Web database applications on your NetWare 6.5 server.
+This option lets you host Web database applications on your NetWare server.
 Available from the opensource community, Web database applications can be downloaded from the World Wide Web and easily deployed to your NetWare AMP server.
 Additionally, if you are familiar with the structured query language (SQL) and PHP or Perl scripting languages, you can develop and host your own Web database applications.

-Min imum System Requirements

 Single processor

 Server-class PC with a Pentium III 550 MHz or AMD K7 processor

 512 MB RAM

-Red commended System Requirements
+Recommended System Requirements

 Dual processor

 Server-class PC with a Pentium III 550 MHz or AMD K7 processor

 1 GB RAM